A Personalized Dialogue Generator with Implicit User Persona Detection: Experiments

 \subsection{Implementation}

-Our implementation was based on PyTorch \cite{paszke2019pytorch}, and HuggingFace libraries \cite{wolf2019huggingface}.
+Our implementation was based on the PyTorch \cite{paszke2019pytorch} and HuggingFace libraries \cite{wolf2019huggingface}.
 The response decoder GPT-2 was set to 16 heads, 24 layers, 1024 dimensional hidden state, and with 345M parameters.
-All input representation refers to the embedding tables of GPT-2, and embedding size was the same setting as latent variables, which was fixed at 1024.
+All input representation refers to the embedding tables of GPT-2, and the embedding size was the same setting as the size of latent variables, which was fixed at 1024.
 The distinction objective $\lambda$ was set to 0.15.
-The Adam algorithm \cite{kingma2015adam} was utilized for optimization with a learning rate of 2.6e-5.
-Responses are generated by Nucleus filtering \cite{holtzman2019curious} that top-k and top-p were set to 4.
-BPE algorithm \cite{sennrich2016neural} was used for word tokenize, and the token vocabularies of GPT-2 were shared by the prior network and the posterior network, which size was 50257.
+The Adam algorithm \cite{kingma2015adam} was utilized for optimization with a learning rate of 2.6e-5, and a warmup step of 3000.
+Responses were generated by nucleus filtering \cite{holtzman2019curious} where top-k and top-p were set to 4 and 0.8, respectively.
+BPE algorithm \cite{sennrich2016neural} was used for word tokenization, the token vocabularies of GPT2, with a size of 50,257, were shared by the prior and posterior networks.